APIexec/devops/README.md

 ## Idea

 The idea is to share for You the easies way to start your new environment in programming World.
-Let's start your new project and enjoy!
-The library give you scripts to execute step on your new PC with Windows or Linux the basic environment with examples Now, you can easy improve your skills at work day by day as a DevOps!
+Now, you can easy improve your skills at work day by day as a DevOps!

 More about history of creation